-The early Summit organizers had the idea to present an annual award from the Nobel laureates to recognize individuals “from the world of culture and entertainment who have stood up for human rights and for the spread of the principles of Peace and Solidarity in the world, [and] made an outstanding contribution to international social justice and peace.“
+In 2004 Mary Wald was brought on to coordinate what was then named the Man of Peace Award, an awared to recognize individuals “from the world of culture and entertainment who have stood up for human rights and for the spread of the principles of Peace and Solidarity in the world, [and] made an outstanding contribution to international social justice and peace.”

-The 2004 Man of Peace was the first recipient to receive the award under Mary’s organization.
-It was presented to Yusuf Islam (Cat Stevens).
+The first recipient to receive the Man of Peace award under Mary’s organization was Yusuf Islam (Cat Stevens).
 The award was presented only months after an immigration debacle during which Islam — who was an is a pacifist and humanitarian — was wrongly deported from the US based on vague intelligence received from unnamed sources pinning him as a “terrorist sympathizer.”

-In subsequent years, under Mary’s organization, the Man of Peace Award was presented to Bob Geldof, Peter Gabriel, George Clooney and Don Cheadle, growing each year in popularity and exposure.
-As the Man of Peace award grew, the exposure and international recognition of the World Summit of Nobel Laureates exploded.
+In subsequent years, under Mary’s coordination, the Man of Peace Award was presented to Peter Gabriel, George Clooney and Don Cheadle, growing each year in popularity and exposure and exponentially increasing media exposure for the Summit.
 When George Clooney and Don Cheadle received the award, and held a subsequent press conference, within one hour there were more than 6000 articles on the award internationally, and talk on all major electronic entertainment media.

 a small sampling of the press received for the award: